About

 As a science integrity consultant, I regularly do paid consultancy work – since 2019 – for several scientific publishers and research institutions around the world.
 Almost all these consulting cases are done under confidentiality agreements, so I cannot disclose the details about my clients or the cases I have investigated.

-From 2019 on, I received speaker fees for giving talks at several universities and institutions.
+From 2019 on, I have received speaker fees for giving talks at several universities and institutions.

-I have no financial or other ties (no stock options, no longs/short positions) to pharmaceutical or biotech companies.
-No company, hedge fund, institution, or individual is paying me to criticize specific scientific papers in public.
+I have no financial or financial security ties (no stock options, no longs/short positions) to pharmaceutical, biotech companies, or charitable foundations.

 I do have a Patreon account, and that does generate income for me.
 It is not tied to specific requests to investigate particular papers.
 Any contribution is welcome.
 Thank you.